awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 This topic helps you to launch an Amazon EKS managed node group of Linux worker nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.

 [Managed Node Groups](managed-node-groups.md) are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`\.
-Existing clusters can update to version 1\.14 to take advantage of this feature\.
+Existing clusters can update to version 1\.14 or later to take advantage of this feature\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](update-cluster.md)\.
-Existing 1\.14 clusters will be automatically updated to `eks.3` over time to support this feature\.

 If this is your first time launching an Amazon EKS managed node group, we recommend that you follow one of our [Getting Started with Amazon EKS](getting-started.md) guides instead\.
 The guides provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with worker nodes\.